20 Best Holiday Activities in Toronto for Christmas 2026

 Set in a preserved Victorian-era whisky distillery, this pedestrian-only neighbourhood is home to 85+ charming boutiques, cozy cafés, and artisanal restaurants.

-During the holidays, it comes alive with twinkling lights, a glittering Christmas tree, and festive market stalls offering handmade gifts, mulled wine, and seasonal treats.
+During the holidays, it comes alive with hundreds of lights, a massive Christmas tree, and festive market stalls offering handmade gifts, art work, and seasonal treats.

 2. WinterFest at Canada’s Wonderland